The government will be more than happy to distribute your assets.

 Tell your family and/or friends about your plan and your wishes.
 Let more than one person know that these documents exist, who to contact in the event of an emergency and your wishes.

-An estate planning attorney can advise you on creating an estate plan that fits your unique circumstances, which could include avoiding costly legal challenges.
+An estate planning attorney can help you create an estate plan that fits your unique circumstances and will keep the decision on distributing assets, your decision.

 Reference: KREM.com (Sep.
 18, 2018) “Head off a small-business skirmish: Draw up your will or estate plan today”